MuddyRock/Home-Assistant-Snippets/OEPL/README.md

-This folder contains code used with the [Home Assistant OpenEPaperLink integration](https://github.com/jonasniesner/open_epaper_link_homeassistant) from @jonasniesner
+This folder contains code used with the [Home Assistant OpenEPaperLink integration](https://github.com/OpenEPaperLink/Home_Assistant_Integration).

-Contents
+# Contents
+There are two versions:
+## Original version by @MuddyRock

 waste_collection_automation.yaml - An automation used with the [Waste Collection Schedule](https://github.com/mampfes/hacs_waste_collection_schedule) integration to display which bins (refuse cans) go out each day.
 Requires some sensors setting up in YAML.
 See the [sample file](./waste-collection-sample-sensors.yaml) for some examples.